 A lot has been happening the last few days, and if you care about certain issues, you may be trying to figure out how to get more politically involved.

 One thing that you probably keep hearing is that you should call your elected officials.
 And yes, we understand that sounds a little bit scary.
 But honestly, it's easier than you think.
 Calling is the most powerful ways to put pressure on your representatives — even more than social media, email, or snail mail.

 Why?
 It shows commitment to a cause.
 And representatives know that if they don't hear the concerns of their constituents, it could impact their ability to get reelected.

 So, if you want to pick up the phone, we've laid down step-by-step instructions for calling your representatives.
 We even included a script!

 Okay, to be honest, I don't know who my representative is.

 Believe us, you're not alone.
 Many people don't know who their senators and representatives are.
 And that's okay!
-In the widget below, you can find out who are your congresspeople and what is their contact information.
+You can go here or here and input your zip code or state; it will tell you who your elected officials are.
+Once you have the names, you can find their contact information here and here.